StefanKopieczek/suffixtree/README.md

 ## Why is it useful?

-The main advantage is that for an up-front linear time cost, and at a cost of linear space, you can do repeated substring matches that are linear in the length of the query string, and are *independent of the size of the source string*!
+The main advantage is that for an up-front linear time cost, to build the tree, plus linear space to hold it, you can then do substring matches that are linear in the length of the query string, and are *independent of the size of the source string*!
 That's pretty cool.

 Applications include looking for known sequences in a human genome, or searching for words and